 - cd/: Takes you to the entire system’s root directory

-Q #33) What is know about grep commands?
+Q #33) What is known about the grep command?

 Answer: Grep stands for ‘global regular expression print’.
-This command is used for matching a regular expression against text in a file.
+This command is used to match a regular expression against text in a file.
 This command performs pattern-based searching and only the matching lines are displayed as output.
 It makes use of options and parameters that are specified along with the command line.

 $ grep “our orders” order-listing.html